MaticBabnik/hate261/readme.md

 [High level overview of h261](https://cgg.mff.cuni.cz/~pepca/lectures/pdf/2d-12-h261.pdf) - I wish this was the first thing I read

 [Techniques and standards for image, video, and audio coding](https://archive.org/details/techniquesstanda0000raok) - Useful book (you have to create an archive.org account to borrow)

+[Fast DCT implementation](https://www.nayuki.io/page/fast-discrete-cosine-transform-algorithms) - This helped me achive real-time decoding (on a 3700X at leasts).